Particular/docs.particular.net/nservicebus/azure/azure-servicebus-transport.md

 snippet: ASB-NamingConventions-entity-creation-conventions

-WARN: This is an advanced topic and requires full understanding of the topology.
+WARNING: This is an advanced topic and requires full understanding of the topology.

 ## Transactions